 Do not feel guilty

-Your dog is not destitute, it does not starve, and it will not hate you for this training in the future.
+Your dog is not destitute, it does not starve, and it will not hate you for this future training.

 Feeling guilty is a human emotion.
 The dog will not hold a grudge against you for not giving it leftovers from the table.